-[Adapted from the Preface to the upcoming book, Healing Our World: Crucial Solutions for Urgent Problems (A Call for EcoWisdom, Social Justice and Spiritual Liberation), © Copyright 1999/2006 by Timothy Conway, Ph.D.]
+[Adapted from the Preface to an old, never published book manuscript, Healing Our World: Crucial Solutions for Urgent Problems (A Call for EcoWisdom, Social Justice and Spiritual Liberation), © Copyright 1999/2006 by Timothy Conway, Ph.D.]

 Friends, we are being called.
 Called to join a powerful global movement of compassionate solidarity with one another, an engaged spirituality that can heal our earth, our society and ourselves.